Avoiding Table Saw Accidents: Ask the PTR Pros

 Keep the board both level to the table and square against the fence.
 You can make some practice cuts using scrap pieces of wood to get the feel of a new saw.

 Safety Tip: Rip cuts force your hands closer to the blade than cross-cuts.
-As you feed the board through, use the push stick when the end of your board reaches the table edge to keep your hands clear.
+As you feed the board through, use a push stick when the end of your board reaches the table edge to keep your hands clear.
+If you lost the push stick that came with the saw—make a new one from a scrap of 1/2-inch plywood or similar material.

 You’ll use a dado cut when you need to make a wide or trenched cut.
 This style forces you to switch out the blade for a dado stack.
 You must also slow down the feed speed to achieve quality results.
 The blade height determines the depth of the dado.